fluencelabs/nox/docs/protocol.md

 // uploads the content to the Swarm network, returns a receipt of responsibility func SwarmUpload(content []byte) SwarmReceipt {}

+// downloads the content from the Swarm network using the supplied receipt func SwarmDownload(receipt SwarmReceipt) []byte {}

 // data
 var content []byte // some content